-Internal assessment There are regular reporting arrangements in place regarding the financial affairs of the Council The budget for 2021 22 was agreed by Full Council on 24 February 2021 and Council.
-The budget for 2021-22 was agreed by Full Council on 24 February 2021 and and financial performance is reported on a quarterly basis to Members. monitoring • Effective operation of the Performance Management Framework throughout the year: monitoring information on key areas of performance has been provided by the Governance Hub for review and action.
+Internal assessment and monitoring There are regular reporting arrangements in place regarding the financial affairs of the Council.
+The budget for 2021-22 was agreed by Full Council on 24 February 2021 and financial performance is reported on a quarterly basis to Members.
+Effective operation of the Performance Management Framework throughout the year: monitoring information on key areas of performance has been provided by the Governance Hub for review and action.
 The majority of service performance indicators were met during the year.
 The Annual Governance Questionnaire is a survey run every January which asks officers for their self-assessment of the effectiveness of governance arrangements in their service area.
-Participation has improved in recent years following the extension of the questionnaire to all staff to reflect that good governance is everyone's responsibility - the number of responses received for the January 2022 survey had decreased slightly (13% down) compared to the 2021 survey, although responses were still significantly above the 2020 survey.
-The results of the questionnaire highlighted the following: There were reasonable levels of confidence in governance arrangements, indicated by the majority of scores assigned to 1 ('Evidence of consistently meeting criteria') or 2 ('Meets criteria, but room for improvement'). $\circ$ Areas of strength: Regular meetings between managers and staff Compliance with FOI procedure Areas for improvement: Engaging with Members Awareness of structure of council Feedback from stakeholders Significant changes from 2021 survey: Although still scoring relatively highly, there was a reduction in evidence of managers meeting to review performance regularly.
-This is likely as a result of the reliance on remote working and effects of 'working from home fatigue'.
-A reduction in scoring on the question of seeking feedback from stakeholders when making convice planning improvements and this stakeholders when making service planning improvements and this likely reflects the Shaping our Future work and announcement on the movement to a standalone council.
-Areas that appred poorly in the questionnairs will be targeted with a programme of improvements Areas that scored poorly in the questionnaire will be targeted with a programme of improvements throughout 2022-23 and the questionnaire will be repeated to see if any trends can be identified.
-The survey was conducted at the time of the announcement of the split of shared arrangements and hence may have impacted on the responses from a number of staff, in particular around awareness of council structures and stakeholder engagement.
-Responsibiliti The Chief Finance Officer is the Responsible Financial Officer and is a member of the es of Chief Management Team, reporting directly to the Chief Executive.
-They are responsible for Finance delivering and overseeing the financial management arrangements of the Council.
-Officer (s151) Havant Borough Council shared a Chief Finance Officer with East Hampshire District Council for 2021-22, although this will become a solely Havant post in 2022-23 onwards.
+Participation has improved in recent years following the extension of the questionnaire to all staff to reflect that good governance is everyone's responsibility (13% down) compared to the 2021 survey, although responses were still significantly above the 2020 survey.
+The results of the questionnaire highlighted the following: There were reasonable levels of confidence in governance arrangements, indicated by the majority of scores assigned to 1 ('Evidence of consistently meeting criteria') or 2 ('Meets criteria, but room for improvement').
+Areas of strength: Engaging with Members Awareness of structure of council Feedback from stakeholders Significant changes from 2021 survey: Although still scoring relatively highly, there was a reduction in evidence of managers meeting to review performance regularly.
+This is likely as a result of the reliance on remote working and effects of 'working from home fatigue'. movement to a standalone council.
+Areas that scored poorly in the questionnaire will be targeted with a programme of improvements throughout 2022-23 and the questionnaire will be repeated to see if any trends can be identified.
+The survey was conducted at the time of the announcement of the split of shared arrangements and hence may have impacted on the responses from a number of staff, in particular around Responsibiliti es of Chief Finance Officer (s151) awareness of council structures and stakeholder engagement.
+The Chief Finance Officer is the Responsible Financial Officer and is a member of the Management Team, reporting directly to the Chief Executive.
+They are responsible for delivering and overseeing the financial management arrangements of the Council.
+Havant Borough Council shared a Chief Finance Officer with East Hampshire District Council for 2021-22, although this will become a solely Havant post in 2022-23 onwards.
 They are also responsible for ensuring alignment with the Code of Practice on Local Authority Accounting for 2020-21.
 Havant Borough Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the CFO in Local Government (2016).